juulvanorsouw/Flag-game/README.md

 ## 🚀 How to Play
 1. A random flag appears on the screen.
 2. Choose the correct country from multiple options.
-3. Get feedback instantly and try again if needed!
+3. Get a streak and try again if needed!

-## 🔮 Future Improvements
-- Add difficulty levels
-- Implement a score system
-- Include a timer mode

 Feel free to try it out and have fun! 🎉